APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 4. **DECISION CRITERIA:**
    - Code as `low` if:
      * No credible threat or physical harm
-     * Any disturbance was brief, self-resolving, requiring no intervention
+     * Any disturbance was brief, self-resolving, and required no monitoring or intervention
    - Code as `moderate` if:
      * Some disruption or localized risk occurred
-     * Examples: confrontations, non-credible threats, brief space occupation
+     * Examples: confrontations, non-credible threats, brief space occupation, or minor property damage
-     * May have prompted response but no formal escalation (no dispersal order, use of force, arrest)
+     * May have prompted a police or admin response but no formal escalation (no dispersal order, use of force, arrest)
    - Code as `elevated` if:
      * Institutional escalation without confirmed harm
      * Examples: dispersal order issued, event shutdown, police mobilization—but no arrests, injuries, or force used
      * Admin or police took significant preventive action despite limited or ambiguous actual risk
    - Code as `high` if:
      * Clear immediate harm or serious disruption
-     * Examples: physical violence, credible threats, arrests, dispersal with enforcement, hospitalization
+     * Examples: physical violence, credible threats, arrests, dispersal orders with enforcement, or hospitalization
      * Triggered formal institutional responses: investigation, discipline, shutdown, or use of force

 5. **CRITICAL REMINDER:**
    - Subjective feelings of fear, psychological distress, or offensive content are NOT sufficient for higher severity scores unless they resulted in measurable disruption to campus operations or institutional safety.
-   - These psychological impacts are captured in `target_tone` - do not double-count them in severity.
+   - Nature of administrative action (whether it is a "strong" reaction, the "wrong" reaction, or none at all) is also irrelevant to severity level

 6. **REQUIRED JUSTIFICATION FORMAT:**
    - Begin with: "Based on the verification checklist, this incident shows [elements present/not present]..."
    - Provide direct evidence for any elements present with quotes from primary sources
+   - If applicable, supplement primary source evidence with quotes from secondary sources
    - Explicitly explain why the incident does NOT qualify for higher severity levels
-   - Cite only observable impacts documented in primary sources

 **Required Verification:**
 - I have explicitly addressed each element on the verification checklist
 - I have provided direct evidence for any elements present
 - I have explicitly explained why the incident does NOT qualify for higher severity levels
-- I have cited only observable impacts documented in primary sources
+- I have documented any discrepancies between sources
+- I have documented which source types have contributed to my analysis (i.e. "primary" v. "secondary")
 - I have begun my justification with: "Based on the verification checklist, this incident shows [elements present/not present]..."

 #### `police_involvement`